daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 ## Disclaimer

-The instructional guide is part of a demonstration used for “Econometric Pedagogy and Cloud Computing: Training the Next Generation of Economists and Data Scientists”.
+This instructional guide is part of a demonstration used for “Econometric Pedagogy and Cloud Computing: Training the Next Generation of Economists and Data Scientists”.
 There is no guarantee this methodology works for others.
-For personal help, independently research any specific needs.
+For specific needs or troubleshooting, independent research may be necessary.

 AWS Educate and corresponding services are trademark of Amazon Web Services.